Cytochrome P450 Enzymes: Meet the Superfamily

 - Reduction of lipophilicity of the entire compound (by oxygen insertion, reduction of carbon chain length, etc.)

-There are, of course, many other enzymes involved in drug substrate metabolism, and CYP450 activity is just one of the things (albeit an important thing) that have to be understood when designing a new ‘hit’ compound.
-It allows us to model and predict pharmacokinetic profiles of a drug even before they are synthesized, saving both time and money.
-It also enables targeted alteration of an existing drug to improve its properties, such as increasing/decreasing its rate of clearance or designing a prodrug for more efficient membrane transfer.
+There are, of course, many other enzymes involved in drug substrate metabolism.
+CYP450 activity is just one of the factors (albeit an important factor) that has to be understood when designing a new ‘hit’ compound.
+It allows us to model and predict pharmacokinetic profiles like ADME before drug development, saving both time and money.
+It also enables modification of an existing drug to improve its properties, such as increasing/decreasing its rate of clearance or designing a prodrug for more efficient membrane transfer.

 - Smith, D. A., & Van de Waterbeemd, H. (2012).
 Pharmacokinetics and metabolism in drug design.
 John Wiley & Sons.